volkerjaenisch/inqbus.installer/doc/source/handler.rst

 root-directory.
 The second one is the path to the directory, where the root-directory is found.

-The last necessary arguments specifies your environment by getting the name.
+The last necessary argument specifies your environment by giving the name.

 The optional argument is a command which has to be executed before the installation of the packages starts.